Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 5

 of a glacier- indeed that

-was wke it than
+was ^more like what it than

-else.
+anything else.
 As far as

-you cd see to the edge of the
+you cd see, to the edge of the

-stope, ws this dry crinbled
+slope, ws this dry crinkled

 crater edges - like a brown

-and ast ap on it, dead
+And cast up on it, dead

-& desolate. leaving beavily
+& desolate. leaning heavily

 on one side or the other, in